yecril71pl/cpp-docs.pl-pl/docs/standard-library/locale-class.md

 ### <a name="parameters"></a>Parametry

 *new_default_locale*\
-Ustawienia regionalne, które mają być używane jako domyślne ustawienia regionalne przez program.
+Ustawienia regionalne, które mają być używane jako domyślne ustawienia regionalne programu.

 ### <a name="return-value"></a>Wartość zwracana